-- 1. f Buying clubs are designed to help consumers compare prices at different stores. - 3. f Layaway purchase plans are designed to help consumers buy items at discount prices. - 4. \underline{t} The cooling-off period generally applies to purchases of \$25 or more. - 5. f Most consumer complaints require legal action to solve.
+- 1. f Buying clubs are designed to help consumers compare prices at different stores. - 2. t The Mail-Order Rule allows a person to cancel an order that is not shipped within a certain time period. - 3. f Layaway purchase plans are design to help consumers buy items at discount prices. - 4. $\underline{t}$ The cooling-off period generally applies to purchases of \$25 or more. - 5. f Most consumer complaints require legal action to solve.